M64GitHub/remembra/README.md

 ## What Is This?

 REMEMBRA is a chat client for local LLMs that runs entirely on your machine.
-It connects to Ollama and provides: multiple personas with custom system prompts, unlimited scrollable conversation history, message bookmarks, a store for saving and editing message copies, and real-time visibility into system events.

-Optionally, enable **Reflection Mode** - an experimental feature where the AI reflects after each response, proposes memories to store, and develops persistent context that decays over time.
-This explores what happens when an AI is allowed to have a past that survives sessions.
+It is designed to be useful even without any AI memory features enabled.

+When Reflection Mode is turned off, REMEMBRA behaves like a powerful, modern chat interface.
+When Reflection Mode is enabled, an experimental memory system is activated that allows the AI to develop persistence across sessions.

+## Who Is This For?

+**If you just want a good chat client**
+- You want a fast, local interface for Ollama
+- You want unlimited scrollback, bookmarks, and saved message snippets
+- You don’t want AI memory doing things behind your back

+Use REMEMBRA with Reflection Mode off.

+---

+**If you want to keep and organize important conversations**
+- You want to bookmark moments and extract ideas into a personal store
+- You want editable, markdown-friendly clippings
+- You want long conversations to stay navigable

+REMEMBRA works as a personal chat workspace.

+---

+**If you’re curious about AI memory**
+- You want to explore what happens when an AI can remember past sessions
+- You care about governance, decay, and consent
+- You want visibility into how memory decisions are made

+Enable Reflection Mode and experiment.

 ## Features